-Best Online Master’s in Health Services Programs of 2021
+Best Online Master’s in Health Services Programs

 An online master's program in health services can provide students with the knowledge necessary to begin a lucrative career in healthcare.
 In these programs, learners develop the skills needed to adapt business models as the field progresses with the introduction of new technologies.
 A career in health services offers the opportunity to manage both individual physicians' offices and large healthcare facilities.

 The field is growing faster than average, providing students the prospect of a stable career.
 The Bureau of Labor Statistics (BLS) projects the addition of nearly 140,000 health services manager positions between 2020 and 2030.
 These professionals earned a median annual salary of $104,280 as of May 2020.

 BestColleges.com is an advertising-supported site.
 Featured or trusted partner programs and all school search, finder, or match results are for schools that compensate us.
 This compensation does not influence our school rankings, resource guides, or other editorially-independent information published on this site.